Varicose veins: Endovenous thermal ablation

 There are three kinds of endovenous thermal ablation treatment possible: laser, radiofrequency, and steam.

 The Australian Medical Services Advisory Committee (MSAC) in 2008 determined that endovenous laser treatment/ablation (ELA) for varicose veins "appears to be more effective in the short term, and at least as effective overall, as the comparative procedure of junction ligation and vein stripping for the treatment of varicose veins."
 It also found in its assessment of available literature, that "occurrence rates of more severe complications such as DVT, nerve injury, and paraesthesia, post-operative infections, and haematomas, appears to be greater after ligation and stripping than after EVLT".
 Complications for ELA include minor skin burns (0.4%) and temporary paresthesia (2.1%).
 The longest study of endovenous laser ablation is 39 months.

 Two prospective randomized trials found speedier recovery and fewer complications after radiofrequency ablation (ERA) compared to open surgery.
 Myers wrote that open surgery for small saphenous vein reflux is obsolete.
 Myers said these veins should be treated with endovenous techniques, citing high recurrence rates after surgical management, and risk of nerve damage up to 15%.
 By comparison ERA has been shown to control 80% of cases of small saphenous vein reflux at 4 years, said Myers.
 Complications for ERA include burns, paraesthesia, clinical phlebitis and slightly higher rates of deep vein thrombosis (0.57%) and pulmonary embolism (0.17%).
 One 3-year study compared ERA, with a recurrence rate of 33%, to open surgery, which had a recurrence rate of 23%.

 Steam treatment consists in injection of pulses of steam into the sick vein.
-This treatment which works with a natural agent (water) has similar results than laser or radiofrequency.
-The steam presents a lot of post-operative advantages for the patient (good aesthetic results, less pain, etc.)
+This treatment which works with a natural agent (water) has results similar to laser or radiofrequency.
+The steam presents a lot of post-operative advantages for the patient (good aesthetic results, less pain, etc.) Steam is a very promising treatment for both doctors (easy introduction of catheters, efficient on recurrences, ambulatory procedure, easy and economic procedure) and patients (less post-operative pain, a natural agent, fast recovery to daily activities).

 ELA and ERA require specialized training for doctors and special equipment.
 ELA is performed as an outpatient procedure and does not require an operating theatre, nor does the patient need a general anaesthetic.
 Doctors use high-frequency ultrasound during the procedure to visualize the anatomical relationships between the saphenous structures.

 Some practitioners also perform phlebectomy or ultrasound-guided sclerotherapy at the time of endovenous treatment.
+This is also known as an ambulatory phlebectomy.
+The distal veins are removed following the complete ablation of the proximal vein.
+This treatment is most commonly used for varicose veins off of the great saphenous vein, small saphenous vein, and pudendal veins.
 Follow-up treatment to smaller branch varicose veins is often needed in the weeks or months after the initial procedure.
-Steam is a very promising treatment for both doctors (easy introduction of catheters, efficient on recurrences, ambulatory procedure, easy and economic procedure) and patients (less post-operative pain, a natural agent, fast recovery to daily activities).